DanielIsaev/revelio/README.md

 This should get you all the core tools used be revelio.

-At this point you can clone the repo to you machine:
+At this point you can clone the repo to you machine and install the requirements:

 ```bash
 git clone https://github.com/DanielIsaev/revelio; cd revelio